 Look at the professionals for inspiration, but do not compare yourself to them.
 Only focus on yourself and how you can improve.
 That is all that matters.

 I am a firm believer that you should document everything you do, even when you are in the early stages.
-There may be a time when your early works will be very significant to you.
+There may be a time when your early work becomes very significant to you.

 When you observe your artworks as a collective group, you may be able to identify any areas of weakness that you may not have been able to identify from an individual piece.